-- Some ice-an-stretch opens this faster and with greater change.
+- Some ice-an-stretch opens this faster and with more significant change.
 Not everybody can tolerate ice along the inside of the armpit.
 In that case, make this a stretch to do in the hot shower.

 I’ve solved this pain many times with sets of dumbbell pullovers.
 The key is to start light and increase the weight over 5-6 sets.
 Leave a full minute between sets.
 At the 5th set, when you’ve been working for about 10 minutes, this muscle releases.
-With a little heavier weight in that set, this muscle opens up, and the shoulder stiffness dissipates.
+This muscle opens up with a little heavier weight in that set, and the shoulder stiffness dissipates.

 I’d love your feedback on how this works for you

 Lots of yoga poses can open the teres major.
 The most common ones reach overhead or stretch the arm out in front of you.

 The key is to get the elbow away from the bottom tip of the shoulder blade.
 Many people are stuck, and the extrinsic back muscles lengthen, but the teres major binds.
 This yoga practitioner does a great job of opening those lateral scapulohumeral muscles.

 Again, a little shadow of the pain in the forearm and shoulder are a good sign when you’re warming up.

 Support Integrative Works to

 and produce great content.